Bristol and Exeter Railway: Independence and expansion

-Work was also started on the Yeovil branch from Durston, but due to the new commitment to expenditure on rolling stock, the work was not pressed to completion and opening was delayed by several years.
-The work was resumed in 1852 and pressed ahead; the whole line to a Yeovil station at Hendford was opened to passengers on 1 October 1853, and to goods on 26 October 1853.
-With the approach of the Wilts, Somerset and Weymouth line of the GWR, the B&ER branch was extended from Hendford across Yeovil to the GWR station at Pen Mill; this extension opened on 2 February 1857, the same day as the GWR line from Frome to Yeovil.
+Had started on the Yeovil branch from in 1847, but due to the new commitment to expenditure on rolling stock, the work was not pressed to completion and opening was delayed by several years.
+The work was resumed in 1852 and pressed ahead; the whole line to a Yeovil station at was opened to passengers on 1 October 1853, and to goods on 26 October 1853.
+With the approach of the Wilts, Somerset and Weymouth line of the GWR, the B&ER branch was extended from Hendford across Yeovil to the GWR station at Pen Mill; this extension opened on 2 February 1857, the same day as the GWR line from to Yeovil.
+The distance from Durston to Pen Mill was 20 mi 35 ch.